korchasa/awesome-chatgpt/readme.md

 - [benf2004/AI-Prompt-Genius](https://github.com/benf2004/AI-Prompt-Genius) - Curate a custom library of AI Prompts
 - [curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain](https://github.com/curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain) - Tutorials and guides on prompt engineering with LangChain and ChatGPT/GPT-4, covering topics such as data loading, indexing, prompt templates, CSV agents, and retrieval QA chains.
 Projects include using a private LLM (Llama 2) for chat with PDF files and tweets sentiment analysis.
 - [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - Guides, papers, lecture, notebooks and resources for prompt engineering
+- [dave1010/tree-of-thought-prompting](https://github.com/dave1010/tree-of-thought-prompting) - Using Tree-of-Thought Prompting to enhance ChatGPT's reasoning abilities
 - [daveshap/ChatGPT_Custom_Instructions](https://github.com/daveshap/ChatGPT_Custom_Instructions) - Repository of custom instructions for ChatGPT.
 - [mattnigh/ChatGPT3-Free-Prompt-List](https://github.com/mattnigh/ChatGPT3-Free-Prompt-List) - A free guide for learning to create ChatGPT3 Prompts
 - [microsoft/PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics) - Community for applying LLMs to robotics and a robot simulator with ChatGPT integration
 - [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - Streamline your prompt design with ClickPrompt, a tool designed for Prompt writers to easily view, share, and run Prompt-based AI applications such as Stable Diffusion, ChatGPT, and GitHub Copilot.
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - A curated list of resources for prompt engineering with a focus on GPT, ChatGPT, and PaLM.
 - [spdustin/ChatGPT-AutoExpert](https://github.com/spdustin/ChatGPT-AutoExpert) - Supercharged Custom Instructions for ChatGPT (non-coding) and ChatGPT Advanced Data Analysis (coding)
+- [successfulstudy/promptoftheyear](https://github.com/successfulstudy/promptoftheyear) - A collection of the most impactful prompts of the year for different domains in the world of Large Language Models (LLMs), designed to enhance creativity and technology.
 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that provides updates on the status of jailbreaking the OpenAI GPT language model.
 - [thinkingjimmy/Learning-Prompt](https://github.com/thinkingjimmy/Learning-Prompt) - Free prompt engineering online course.
 ChatGPT and Midjourney tutorials are now included!
 - [travistangvh/ChatGPT-Data-Science-Prompts](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of 60 useful data science prompts for ChatGPT